Mini Eggs

 Cadbury Mini Eggs are a milk chocolate product created and produced by Cadbury.
 Introduced in 1967, the egg is solid milk chocolate encased in a thin coating of hard candy "shell", molded to resemble a miniature egg.
+They are popular around Easter.

-Mini Eggs were previously produced in the Keynsham plant in Somerset, U.K.; however, as of February 2010, production has moved to Cadbury's new plant in Bielany Wrocławskie, Poland.
+Mini Eggs were previously produced in the Keynsham plant in Somerset, England; however, as of February 2010, production has moved to Cadbury's new plant in Bielany Wrocławskie, Poland.

-Product specification
+Variants

 Over the years, Cadbury has introduced a number of variations related to the original Mini Eggs, including: